AbhiXverse/Solidity-journey/Day 04/Solidity Notes.md

 - Indexed Parameters :-
     - Can have up to 3 indexed fields
     - help in filtering/ searching events efficiently
-    - Indexing event parameters created sec
+    - Indexing event parameters created searchable topics

 - Non-indexed parameters :-
     -  Need the ABI to decode